DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 - Tests to monitor co-existing diseases that affect eyesight

-In addition to the special attention and assistance needed to examine your child’s eyes, a pediatric ophthalmologist has the expertise you expect to obtain a proper diagnosis.
+In addition to the special attention and assistance needed to examine your child’s eyes, a pediatric ophthalmologist in NYC Dr Saba Khodadadian has the expertise you expect to obtain a proper diagnosis.
 The doctor develops a wealth of practice with various treatments common to younger patients, such as:

 - Topical ointments to treat eye infections